drobakowski/awesome-erlang/README.md

 *Libraries and tools for working with actors and such.*

 * [poolboy](https://github.com/devinus/poolboy) - A hunky Erlang worker pool factory.
+* [lb](https://github.com/Pouriya-Jahanbakhsh/lb) - Load-Balancer for spreading Erlang messages to other processes/ports.

 ## Date and Time
 *Libraries for working with dates and times.*